strangebuzz/phpquiz/README.txt

 * Create a command to initialize a new question in the fixtures or in production, it will ask for all the information and will generate all the related code.
+* Add GitHub actions for unit and functional tests

 @Ideas/To decide